krugerk/beeminder-apidocs/source/index.html.md

 * `goals` (array):
 A list of slugs for each of the user's goals, or an array of goal hashes (objects) if `diff_since` or `associations` is sent.
 * `deadbeat` (boolean):
-True if the user's payment info is out of date, or a an attempted payment has failed.
+True if the user's payment info is out of date, or an attempted payment has failed.
 * `deleted_goals` (array):
 An array of hashes, each with one key/value pair for the id of the deleted goal.
 Only returned if `diff_since` is sent.

 ## Get information about a user {#getuser}